jwround/C13-website/content/sustainability/sustain.md

 ---
-We believe that beauty products should work for you and the planet, so we made sure this is reflected in our products: </i>
+We believe that beauty products should work for you and the planet.
+We made sure this is reflected on both inside and outside our products: </i>

 <br>